Installation

 Setup Database

-Use the tool provided in utility/ to set up the database.
+Use the tool provided in utils/ to set up the database.
 The name for the database should be varfish (create new user: yes, name: varfish, password: varfish).

 Setup vue.js

-Use the tool provided in utility/ to set up vue.js.
+Use the tool provided in utils/ to set up vue.js.

 Open an additional terminal and switch into the vue directory.
 Then install the Varfish vue app.